hideyuki001/translation-os/docs/translation_os_core.md

 `"scheduled_update",`
 `"time_reference: next_week"`

-This ensures that every later step operates not on sentences,
- but on *meaning itself.*
+Later phases operate on **meaning**, not language.

 ---

 # **🔷 4\.
 Structure Remapping — The Cross-Lingual Scaffold**

-The nucleus is mapped into a **structural template** representing the universal logic of the sentence.
+The nucleus is transformed into a universal structural template:

-Example:

 `{`
   `"event": "update rollout",`